Frederick St John Barne

 Frederick St John Newdigate Barne (5 September 1842 – 25 January 1898) was a British army officer and a Conservative politician who sat in the House of Commons from 1876 to 1885.

-Barne was the eldest son of Frederick Barne of Sotterley HalI, near Wangford, Suffolk and his wife Mary Anne Elizabeth Honywood, eldest daughter of Sir John Courtenay Honywood, 5th Baronet.
+Barne was the eldest son of Frederick Barne of Sotterley HalI, near Wangford, Suffolk and his wife Mary Anne Elizabeth Honywood, eldest daughter of Sir John Courtenay Honywood, 5th Baronet and Mary Anne Cooper.
 His father had been M.P. for the rotten borough of Dunwich in succession to earlier members of the Barne family.
 He joined the Scots Fusilier Guards in 1859 and retired as captain and lieutenant-colonel in 1872.